NetBSD installation without sysinst

 Should we write new partition table? [n] y

-BSD partitions
+bsd partitions

 On all hardware plateforms, create a disk label,